Heavy holographic correlators in defect conformal field theories: Bottom-up approach

 where $x_3 - y_3 = x_3 + |y_3|$ is the distance of the two operators.
 The form of the correlator \eqref{TwoPointFunctionGeodesic2} implies that the defect obstructs the transmission of massive modes so that the fields in the scalar two-point function $\langle OO\rangle$ are Wick-contracted with the (massless) CFT propagators. \\ Taking $x_3 = -y_3$, the scalar two-point function \eqref{TwoPointFunctionGeodesic2} can be written as the product of the one-point functions \eqref{OnePointFunctionI1}, \eqref{OnePointFunctionII} that we found above,

 which gives the two-point function of a scalar local operator and its mirror image across the planar 3d defect at $x_3 = y_3 = 0$.
-Note that we also need to take $\NN_I\NN_{II} = 1$ in \eqref{OnePointFunctionProduct}.
+Note that we also need to take $\NN_I\NN_{II} = 1$ for the normalization constants in \eqref{OnePointFunctionProduct1}.
+The two-point function \eqref{OnePointFunctionProduct2} is in fact a special case of the disconnected two-point function of the operators $O_1(\textbf{x},x_3)$ and $O_2(\textbf{y},y_3)$, evaluated at a point ($\textbf{x} = \textbf{y}$, $x_3 = -y_3$) where it coincides with the connected two-point function. \\ That said, let us also write out the disconnected two-point function of two scalar operators $O_1(\textbf{x},x_3)$ and $O_2(\textbf{y},y_3)$, which are placed for instance to the right of the defect at $x = 0$ (side of CFT$_I$, with $x_3,y_3>0$):

-\subsection{Reflected two-point functions}
+\subsubsection{Reflected two-point functions}

+We now compute reflected two-point functions.
+By reflected we mean that the fusion of two ambient operators occurs at the same point on the planar codimension-1 boundary.
+From the point of view of the bulk theory, two geodesics leave the location of the operators on the boundary of AdS and meet at the same reflection point on the interface brane.
+Because the general case turns out to be very complicated, we resort to two alternative ways to perform the computation.
+In the first (\quotes{collinear}) case, the two operators lie on a single straight line from the defect, while in the second (\quotes{equidistant}) case, the two operators lie at the same normal distance from the defect.
+See figure \ref{Figure2} below.
+Note that figure \ref{Figure2} applies to both the defect CFT and the bulk of AdS.

-We now focus on the computation of reflected two-point functions.
-By reflected we mean that the fusion of the two ambient operators occurs at the same boundary point.
-There are two main cases of interest, namely one where the two operators are collinear and another where the two operators lie at the same distance from the planar defect.
-See figure \ref{Figure3} above. \paragraph{Collinear case ($\textbf{x} = \textbf{y}$)} Let us first consider the case where the two operators lie to the right of the defect (i.e.\ on the CFT$_I$ side), at distances $x_3>y_3>0$ and are collinear, i.e.\ $\textbf{x} = \textbf{y}$.
-The geodesic length between the two operators and the interface brane is given as before by,
+\paragraph{Collinear case} ($\textbf{x} = \textbf{y}$) We first consider the case where the two operators lie to the right of the defect (i.e.\ on the CFT$_I$ side), at distances $x_3>y_3>0$ and are collinear, i.e.\ $\textbf{x} = \textbf{y}$.
+See the left drawing in figure \ref{Figure2}.
+The geodesic distance between the two operators and the interface brane is given as before by,

-where $\{\textbf{x}_r, x_r , z_r = \kappa x_r\}$ is the reflection point in the bulk of AdS$_5$.
+where $(\textbf{x}_r, x_r = \kappa z_r, z_r)$ is the reflection point in the bulk of AdS$_5$.
 By varying the geodesic length wrt $\textbf{x}_r$ and $z_r$, we find that the reflection point is given by,